mandle420/DCS_Standalone_on_linux/README.md

 There are [two install scripts for standalone](https://lutris.net/games/dcs-world/) on Lutris
 ![Lutris Install Scripts](images/DCS.openbeta.png)
-I used the Former labeled Eagle Dynamics version, but they both should work as DCS no longer has an "OpenBeta".
+I used the Open Beta version, but they both should work.
+DCS no longer has an "OpenBeta".
 Using non-OB installer requires d3dcompiler_47.dll be added to the prefix.
 Currently DCS has no OB branch, so installing with OB will just install the stable branch.
 This will download the DCS updater and you should install the game.
-If using the Eagle Dynamics version, all winetricks should already be configured, hence why they are removed from this walkthrough.
+If using the Open Beta version, all winetricks should already be configured, hence why they are removed from this walkthrough.

 ### Getting it working with Lutris